 The sampler object represents a 12-bit ADC sampler, running from a timer and thus sampling at a given frequency.
 It is only available on the following imps: imp001, imp002, imp003 (Murata part number LBWA1ZV1CD) and impC001.
-It is not available on the imp004m (Murata part number LBEE5ZZ1MD) or the imp005 (Murata part number LBWA1UZ1GC-901).
+It is not available on the imp004m (Murata part number LBEE5ZZ1MD), the imp005 (Murata part number LBWA1UZ1GC-901) or the imp006.

 Although the data is presented as 16-bit values, current imp hardware has only 12 bits of resolution. impOS provides a single sampler which accessed as hardware.sampler.
 Though the object is instantiated for you, you must configure it before use with the method sampler.configure().

 The sampler can be configured to use any of the compatible imp’s ADC-capable pins at a wide range of sample rates.
 It can be configured to sample a single pin or a group of pins (passed into sampler.configure() as an array of pin objects), in which case all of the pins are sampled every period, almost simultaneously.

 The sampler is supplied with an array of data buffers.
 Each time a buffer is filled, a callback function is called to process the data.
 Optionally, the buffers can be pre-processed with a small selection of filters: an infinite impulse response (IIR) normalizer, an A-law audio compressor, or both.
 See Wikipedia on A-law.